scaljeri/angular-xxl/docs/TUNNEL.md

 ## @Tunnel
-This decorator allows you to setup communication between instances of the same components/class.
+This decorator allows you to communication between instances of the same components/class.

 For example, consider the following sibling components